Percedal15019/LLM-Ops/README.md

 ### [OpenRouter](https://openrouter.ai)

-OpenRouter provides a unified API that gives you access to hundreds of AI models through a single endpoint, while automatically handling fallbacks and selecting the most cost-effective options. <br>
+OpenRouter is a single API endpoint that connects to hundreds of AI models from different providers.
+It routes requests automatically: if one model or provider is down or too expensive, it falls back to another.
+You get one API key and one bill instead of juggling a dozen accounts.

-OpenRouter helps developers source and optimize AI usage.
-We believe the future is multi-model and multi-provider.
+It is built on the idea that most teams will end up using multiple models, not picking one winner.